ClojureScript `require` outside `ns`

 02 Oct 2016The next version of the ClojureScript compiler adds support for using require

-form.
+outside of the ns form.
 Owing to ClojureScript's compilation model, however, there

 exist subtle differences with respect to the behavior that Clojure provides.
 Read